Choosing a Greyhound

 DON'T pick a dog because you feel sorry for it.
 We occasionally have dogs that are genetically shy or were not socialized as puppies.
 These dogs can be terrified of everything.
 Some big hearted people are drawn to these dogs without really understanding how long it will take for these dogs to act "happy".
 These spooky dogs take months, if not years, of work to become "normal" dogs.
 They may not ever get to that point.
 If you want a dog that will happily greet you at the door, pick a dog that is like that to begin with.
 If you are OK with a dog that hides, doesn't interact much, and doesn't wag or even act happy to see you, then please give one of our spooky, shy greyhounds a chance.

 DON'T Hurry or be completely set on a greyhound!
 If you have very specific needs, you may want to consider adopting another breed.
-Due to the majority of tracks closing in 2020, we aren't expecting to get many more greyhounds to place and the more specific your needs, the less likely we will ever have a greyhound that will be a match.
+Due to the majority of tracks closing in 2020, we aren't expecting to get many greyhounds to place.
+The more specific your needs, the less likely we will ever have a greyhound that will be a match.

 With most of the tracks closing, the above information has become mostly obsolete.
 Greyhounds are a rare breed now and there is no longer the option to choose from a number of available dogs.
 When and IF we have any greyhounds available we will contact people on our waiting list that may be a good match for that dog.